 There are two types of vinyl cartridge.
 MM – moving magnet and MC – moving coil.
-These two types of cartridges have a different design and performance.
+These two types of cartridges have different design and performance.
 It all starts with a tonearm or with a needle on the cartridge.
-Tonearm travels over the grooves on the record by moving horizontally and vertically, following small fluctuations which represents a music on the record.
-During his trip the needle creates a weak audio signal generated by the proximity of the magnet and the coil.
+Tonearm travels over the grooves on the record by moving horizontally and vertically, following small fluctuations which represent a piece of music on the record.
+During this trip, the needle creates a weak audio signal generated by the proximity of the magnet and the coil.
 All cartridges have a magnet and coil – the difference is created in relation to their location.

 Cartridge with moving magnet (MM cartridge) is used very often.
 It has two magnets at the end of the stylus (one for each channel).
 During the movement of the needle, magnets transmit waves on the coil which is located in the body of the cartridge generating a small voltage during this process.

 The advantage of MM cartridges is in generating a strong output signal, which allows them to be compatible with any phono input on the stereo system.
 Most MM cartridge has a removable needle giving people greater opportunity to replace a needle if it breaks or wears.

-Disadvantage of MM cartridges is that magnets increase the weight of the stylus, which is still reflected in their ability to rapidly cross the engraved grooves on the record.
-This lack of speed affects the finesse in the reproduction of the sound track.
+The disadvantage of MM cartridges is that magnets increase the weight of the stylus, which is still reflected in their ability to rapidly cross the engraved grooves on the record.
+This lack of speed affects the finesse in the reproduction of the sound.

-Cartridges is designed opposite to MM cartridges.
+Cartridges are designed opposite to MM cartridges.
 Two coils are located on top of the stylus.
 The coils are smaller than magnets and much easier so that the stylus is more agile than that of MM cartridges.
-Generally MC stylus better follows the grooves on gramophone records due to less weight.
+Generally, MC cartridges better follows the grooves on gramophone records due to less weight.
 Stylus on these cartridges gives more precise and better quality playback of recorded sound.